Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-This week, we will create a Slide Show of images on a Form that runs when the Form remains idle for a certain period of time.
-It works something like the following:
+This week, we’ll create a slide show of images that automatically run on a Form whenever it remains idle for a specified period of time.

-• If you open another Form over the Main Switchboard Form then the slide show sleeps until the Main Switchboard Form becomes active again.
+If another Form is opened over the Main Switchboard, the slide show pauses automatically and resumes only when the Switchboard becomes active again.

 Sample Main Switchboard Form